 Restaurant Strand is a hidden gem in the Oslo dining scene, located at Holtet in the Bærum suburbs on the outskirts of the city.
 Chef patron Tom Victor Gausdal is known to many people as a TV chef, having starred in several different shows both as a participant and judge, including Kokkenes Kamp, Masterchef, and Top Chef.
 The experienced Emil Thorsvik is the head chef at Strand, but large parts of his team consist of apprentices – both in the kitchen and front of house.
 Yet, we noticed no signs of inexperience neither from chefs nor waiters when we visited on a biting-cold January evening.

-The Brief History of the House by the Waterfront
+The Brief History of Strand

 Natural Food and Wine at Strand Restaurant

 We enjoyed the six-course menu (NOK 795), which actually consists of eight servings when you count the amuse bouche and petits fours.
 There’s also a three-course menu priced at NOK 525.
-Most of the food and wine is natural, which means it’s organic and free of pesticides and fertilizers.
+Most of the food and wine are natural, which means it’s organic and free of pesticides and fertilizers.
 Wines, vegetables, meat, and fish are delivered from small independent winemakers, farmers, and fishermen.

 Langoustine came with a layer of Brussel sprouts, flower sprouts, pickled salsify, dried soy and broccoli powder, and a green chili mayo.
 Tableside, a warm shellfish broth was poured onto the plate from a Hario water kettle.
 Once again, you could taste the pureness of the top quality Norwegian seafood, and the dish was superbly balanced, warm, and hearty.
 The only criticism I have is the presentation, where the beautiful langoustine was concealed under all the layers of greens.